1EC4/cosc315p2/README.md

 ## Description

-_Explain the design of your program and how syncronization works._
+_TODO: Explain the design of your program and how syncronization works._

 ## Core Features
 **Request scheduling using threads and synchronization:**